 Please click the Apply Now button below to find the relevant forms and application links for InPlace.

 Please ensure you apply at least 10 business days (two weeks) in advance of starting your rotation.
 This ensures that the team have sufficient time to review your application and have you enrolled.

 Who can apply?

 It is your responsibility to ensure that taking a WIL unit contributes towards your course requirements, and will not prevent you from meeting your course rules.
-Please speak with a Student Adviser if you are unsure.
+Please contact Student Central if you are unsure.